About Elmaz Abinader

 In addition to these publications, I have written and performed several one-women plays: Country of Origin, Ramadan Moon, 32 Mohammeds, Voices from the Siege and The Torture Quartet.
 Each uncovers a personal perspective on the lives of Arabs in the middle of political trauma.
 For instance, 32 Mohammeds is an intersection with the death of Mohammed al-Durra, a boy killed in Palestine before the second Intifada; Ramadan Moon explores the mythology associated with women who are veiled and the different reasons and responses to the veil.

 My new poetry collection, This House, My Bones draws parallels between the changes of the earth through natural means to the changes in our bodies during unnatural traumas and how that trauma moves through generations.
-This collection is being published by Willow Press in October 2014
+(Willow Press, October 2014)

 My current project is a novel, When Silence is Frightening (Working title)